Governor DeSantis Suspends All COVID-19 Restrictions

-He says telling people they have to follow COVID-19 restrictions undermines public confidence in vaccines.READ MORE: Stimulus Check Update: Is A Fourth Relief Payment Coming Your Way?
+He says telling people they have to follow COVID-19 restrictions undermines public confidence in vaccines.READ MORE: Atlanta Mayor Addresses Violent Crimes, Shooting Death Of 15-Year-Old Girl

 One of the biggest groups impacted by this change is local businesses.